 SponsorshipThe Sponsorship committee is responsible for identifying and recruiting corporate sponsors for the chapter.
 In addition, Sponsorship manages the contracts for these donations (monetary and in-kind) and works with Programming, Marketing Communications and Branding, and other relevant Board members to ensure that the terms of the contracts are fulfilled.

 Click here for a complete list of vacant volunteer positions on the Sponsorship Committee.

-Volunteer EngagementClick here for a complete list of vacant volunteer positions on the Networking committee.
+Volunteer EngagementClick here for a complete list of vacant volunteer positions on the Volunteer Engagement committee.

 FinanceThe Finance committee is responsible for developing the Chapter’s financial plan, managing income and expenses and assisting other Board Members in the development and management of each committee’s budget.

 TechnologyThe Technology committee is responsible for overseeing the technologies required for the successful operation of the Chapter, including database management and Web site development.

 click here to get more info through our website.